-You’ve probably had to learn the hard way not to rely much on memories or nostalgia for decision making.
-Victims miss their abusers for some time too, way after they’ve left physically.
-A victim makes approximately 7 attempts to leave before they do for the last time.
+You’ve probably had to learn the hard way not to rely much on or nostalgia for decision making.
+After leaving their abusers, victims still miss them sometimes.
+A victim makes roughly seven attempts to leave before they do for the last time.
 Emotions aren’t to be trusted when recounting the past and deciding what you should do.

 That was a long intro.
-Back to the thing I’ve noticed.
+Back to the thing I’ve noticed, The Lie of Now.

 We need to stop living in the present.

-We were told to live in the moment, to enjoy it.
-We heard: you must enjoy the present.
+We were told to live in the moment and to enjoy it.
+What we heard: You must enjoy the present.
 You must have a good time.

 Anything is manageable if it isn’t forever.

-Bring to mind the last time you felt frustrated by a person or situation.
-Would you continue being part of that situation if you knew it wouldn’t change, ever?
-I knew I wouldn’t for a lot of situations that come to mind now.
-Would you forgive some of the things you have, if you knew they’d go on forever?
-I wouldn’t.
+Bring to mind the last time you felt frustrated.
+Would you continue being part of that situation if you knew it would never change?
+I wouldn’t, for many things that come to mind.
+Would you forgive some of the things you have if you knew they’d go on forever?
+Me neither.

 “Someone in the movement said, ‘It’s not about learned helplessness, it’s about learned hopefulness,’ ” she says.
 “And I think there’s a lot of truth to that.
 There’s a kind of resilience that allows you to think, I can manage this.
 He keeps saying he’ll change, and he is changing, he’s gotten a little better.
 So the hope keeps you in it.”Larissa MacFarquhar, The Radical Transformations of a Battered Women’s Shelter on The New Yorker